technologyordie/TE-Endpoint-Notification/README.md

 At this time there are is no agent to run on the video endpoints themselves.
 Because of this I suggest monitoring the health of meetings services with an enterprise agent at the same site and ideally the same VLAN as the video endpoint.

-When then endpoint polls the ThousandEyes test data point it will be getting details about a test ran from a similar perspective.
+When the endpoint polls the ThousandEyes API for its test data point it will be getting details about a test ran from a similar perspective.

 ### Caveats